slowe/dotAstroPlayer/README.md

 To make a talk ready for the web:

-1. Save the talk PDF and video to the mytalk/source/ directory.
+1. Save the talk PDF and video to the `mytalk/source/` directory.
 1. Extract the slides from the PDF.
 This step saves intermediate files in the format `slide-NN.png` within the source directory.
 If you have something other than a PDF you'll have to find your own way to extract the slides.

         perl webify.pl -extractslides=mytalk/source/mytalk_slides.pdf
 1. Extract the audio from the video.
 This step saves this intermediate file to the source directory as `extracted.wav`.

         perl webify.pl -extractaudio=mytalk/source/mytalk.mov
-1. If there is a demo in the talk that needs video, you can extract that part.
-This saves this intermediate file to the source directory as `extracted.mp4`.
+1. If there is a demo in the talk that needs video, you can extract that part from the main video.
+This extracted part is saved to the source directory as `extracted.mp4`.
+If you need to extract multiple parts you'll want to rename them between each extraction.

         perl webify.pl -extractvideo=mytalk-source/mytalk.mov -start=19:53 -end=36:48
 1. At this stage I've already created a setup.txt file but for other talks you can create a placeholder: